Ajarmar/Autosplitters/AzureStrikerGunvolt/README.md

-I. INSTRUCTIONS
+## INSTRUCTIONS

-1. Edit layout in LiveSplit
-2. Add new "Control" -> "Scriptable Auto Splitter"
-3. Select "asg_v4-1.asl" as script
-4. Switch to "Game Time" mode in LiveSplit (in the "Compare Against" submenu when you right click LiveSplit)
-5. To avoid potential issues, restart LiveSplit.
+Remember to switch to the "Game Time" comparison in LiveSplit in order to remove load times.

-II.
-FEATURES
+## FEATURES

-The timer should now:
+When using the autosplitter, the timer should:

 - Start automatically after the first loading screen
 - Pause on all loading screens